 If that doesn’t work, you can also try:

-If that fails as well, it’s worth trying to restart the display manager itself as a last option before rebooting your whole PC.
-Try it out with:
+If that fails as well, it will be worth a try to restart the display manager itself as a last option before rebooting your whole PC.
+Try it with:

 Restart XFCE in Xubuntu

 With XFCE being a much simpler desktop environment than Gnome and KDE, restarting it is also easier.